Routing

 Here you have video that shows the "Apply To" feature:

-respectively, this will pop up an information window showing the code that will be used to apply the routes and rules in the firewall, but they do not take effect yet.
+We can compile individual routing rules or routes by selecting them and then right clicking on the option Compile selected route or Compile selected rule respectively.
+This opens an information window showing the code that will be used to apply the routes and rules in the firewall, but they do not take effect yet.

 To install to policy routing and the routing tables we need first to compile and then install the firewall.
 This is done the same way we did it to compile and install the security policy (review Compile and Install sections of this guide), if the Firewall has a Routing policy or Routing tables defined then they will be installed.